-Mourning Cloaks can emerge as early as February to feed on the sap running in trees.
-I think I have seen Mourning Cloak in February or March once or twice.
+They can emerge as early as February to feed on the sap running in trees.
+I think I have seen butterflies in February or March once or twice.

 Before emerging in mid-winter, Mourning Cloaks shiver and raise their body temperature up to fifteen degrees warmer than the surrounding air.
 This enables the butterfly to emerge while the air temperature is still cool for most butterflies.

-As the sun goes down the Mourning Cloak returns to their crevices.
+As the sun goes down they return to their crevices.

-Factoid: When this big butterfly strays to England it is called the Camberwell Beauty.
+Factoid: When this big butterfly strays to England in the British Isles, it is called the Camberwell Beauty.